Micro investing apps are financial platforms that help people invest small amounts of money, often automatically.

 The most well-known example of forced savings is a 401(k), through which a person automatically invests a portion of their paycheck.
 After the account is set up, the investment is involuntary — the agreed percentage gets pulled out of your pay and set aside for retirement, whether you like it or not.
 And while you can usually access those funds in an emergency, there are severe penalties for doing so.

-An example of a micro investment app that has a forced savings feature is the above-mentioned Acorns, which rounds up your spare change.
+Two examples of apps that have a forced savings feature include Chime Bank (read my review) and the above-mentioned Acorns, both of which can round up your spare change.
 After you sign up and sync your financial accounts, the app automatically invests small amounts every time you make a purchase, without requiring any additional work on your part.

 Forced savings can help you achieve both short-term and long-term financial goals.
 For example, you can use forced savings to save for a car purchase in a few years, or to start a Roth IRA.